overview google earth

-An analysis of ceramics recovered from the site have helped to date the beginnings of the settlement to the Late Pre-Classic.
-Masonry structures began to appear in the Early Classic (250-600 A.D), and exhibit a Tikal style of architecture.
-By the end of this period the site had established itself as an important trade port, with outside cultural influences manifested in its surviving murals.
-There are four main groups found at the site: Group A/Pier Group; Group B/ House of the Birds and the Lothrop Group; Group C/Jaguar Group; and Group D.
+An analysis of ceramics recovered from the site have helped to date the beginnings of the settlement to the Late Preclassic.
+Masonry structures began to appear in the Early Classic (250-600 CE), and exhibit a Tikal style of architecture.
+By the end of this period the site has established itself as an important trade port, with outside cultural influences manifested in its surviving murals.
+There have been no stelae (carved stone markers), hieroglyphic stairways, or other monuments to identify the rulers of the site, or its direct political/economic associations with other settlements.

-Group A is located on the coast and is currently closed to visitors.
-It is a Post Classic group consisting of three structures and low platforms.
+Group A is located on the coastal side of the highway and is currently closed to visitors.
+It is a Post Classic group consisting of some low platforms and three small structures.
 A defensive wall has been reported on as well.

 Mural 2 is on the opposite side of the wall and has 4 panels.
 The western most panel exhibits a checkerboard design of red, yellow and grey squares.
 What may be interesting to note here is that the grey pigment that is visible today may have actually been of a plant or mineral based green color when first applied.
 A chemical reaction over the centuries could have caused this condition.
 Imagine how much more vibrant this would have originally appeared.
 The second panel consists of three vertical, red columns.

 The third panel is the main panel of the composition.
 It features an anthropomorphic figure from the chest up and painted in red, yellow and blue.
 The head is in a forward-facing position having an elaborate, feathered headdress.
 The figure has bracelets and a necklace, and is stylistically related to the great central Mexican city/sate of Teotihuacan, and may represent Tlaloc, the central Mexican god of rain and warfare.
 The fourth panel is too deteriorated to identify.
 On the west side of the room is a rather interesting doorway design.

 lothrop group steve mellard